christianseidel/codewar/README.md

-Repo used to save katas solved.
+## Codewars
-All katas are found on [codewars](https://www.codewars.com).
+This repo is used for study purposes only.
+I am using it to code and save katas which I find on [www.codewars.com](https://www.codewars.com).